FahrplanDatenGarten/pyhafas/docs/development/introduction.rst

 We want to give you an easy start with coding on pyHaFAS, so please read the pages in the category "for developers".

-Most of pyHaFAS code is documented with docstrings in the code directly but not rendered in the HTML documentation.
+Most of pyHaFAS code is documented with docstrings in the code directly.
+Most of these docstrings are also rendered in this HTML docs on the page :doc:`/development/api`.

 If you need help you can always write to us.
 Good ways for that are on the GitHub Issue or if the question is general, join our matrix-room `#pyhafas:matrix.org <https://matrix.to/#/#pyhafas:matrix.org>`_